hasiburrahman875/kraft-icpr/README.md

 MUAV uses one configuration per fold in `config_muav.yaml`.
 The default MUAV config sets `w_assoc_emb: 0.0`, so ReID embeddings are not used in the main MUAV tracking run, although fold-wise ReID files are included for completeness.

-For W2C, `fold1/Swarm-77` declares `seqLength=812` but contains 811 JPG images in the packaged dataset.
-The runner uses all available images and caps MOT GT/detection files to the valid sequence length before TrackEval.

 For MUAV, the packaged fold folders do not include `seqinfo.ini`.
-The runner generates minimal MOT `seqinfo.ini` files from the packaged images and caps GT rows to the available image count before TrackEval.
+Minimal MOT `seqinfo.ini` files from the packaged images and caps GT rows to the available image count before TrackEval.

 ## Troubleshooting

-First verify that the assets were extracted correctly:
+First, verify that the assets were extracted correctly:

 ```bash
 ls dataset detections checkpoints tracks